tinue/apa102-pi/README.md

 - 2.5.1 (2023-01-14): Really tiny release: One bugfix (thanks @leewillis77); Use logging instead of writing to console to reduce output.
 - 2.5.2 (2024-01-26): Change in packaging to allow installation via Ansible; no change in the library.
 Also, re-test with Pi 5 and latest Raspberry Pi OS.
 - 2.5.3 (2024-09-06): No change in the library itself.
 Upgrade Github actions due to security vulnerability; Fix misspelling in readme (thanks @ion-mironov)
+- 2.5.4 (2025-11-02): No change in the library itself.
+Update readme and Ansible playbook for Debian Trixie.